+CLASS PERIOD:

-NAME: CLASS PERIOD: The Boring School Mystery Most high school students believe school is boring.
+The Boring School Mystery

+Most high school students believe school is boring.
 Yet most students graduate from high school.
 Why do students stay in school if school is so boring?
-Can the Handy Dandy Guide provide the answer to this mystery? the follow school."
-T many reasons to stay in school and many reasons to drop out.
-For each of ing reasons, put an "S" for "stay in school" or a "D" for "drop out of hen use the Handy Dandy Guide to explain why more people stay in n drop out.
-1 High school dropouts can get a job and thus provide more financial help for their families than their friends in high school can.
-2 High school graduates will have higher incomes in the future than the incomes of high school dropouts.
-3 High school graduates are able to go on to college.
-4 High school students must follow school rules, which limit freedom.
-5 High school dropouts can work full-time and have a better car, clothes, and social life than their friends in high school.
-5 Parents are happy when their children graduate from high school.
-7. School activities, such as sports and music, are fun for many students.

-8. Increased knowledge opens up increased choices and opportunities.
+Can the Handy Dandy Guide provide the answer to this mystery?

+There are many reasons to stay in school and many reasons to drop out.
+For each of the following reasons, put an "S" for "stay in school" or a "D" for "drop out of school."
+Then use the Handy Dandy Guide to explain why more people stay in school than drop out.

+- 1. High school dropouts can get a job and thus provide more financial help for their families than their friends in high school can. - High school graduates will have higher incomes in the future than the incomes of high school dropouts. - 3.
+High school graduates are able to go on to college. - 4.
+High school students must follow school rules, which limit freedom. - High school dropouts can work full-time and have a better car, clothes, and social life than their friends in high school. - 6.
+Parents are happy when their children graduate from high school. - 7.
+School activities, such as sports and music, are fun for many students. - 8.
+Increased knowledge opens up increased choices and opportunities.